Arrival

 The receptionist called the bank's 24hr emergency line.
 No one answered.

 I also messaged the bank's Whatsapp #.
-All bots, gave me a list of option.
+All bots, gave me a list of options.

 No one answered the phone or monitors its Whatsapp.